http403/blog/content/privacy/index.md

 ## 6. Do Not Track Signals

-Your web browser may transmit "Do Not Track" signals to websites and online services.
-Our website currently does not have the capability to respond to "Do Not Track" signals, but we respect your preferences and choices.
-If you have enabled "Do Not Track" in your browser settings, we will not use Umami to collect information about your browsing behavior.
+Some web browsers offer a "Do Not Track" (DNT) setting that sends signals to websites indicating that the user does not wish to be tracked.
+We respect your preferences and choices regarding DNT signals.
+If your web browser has DNT enabled and transmits these signals to websites and online services, we will not use Umami to collect information about your browsing behavior.
+We honor your choice to opt out of tracking through Umami based on your browser's DNT setting.

 ## 7. GDPR Compliance